tommasopappa/partial_functions_map/SETUP_BENCHMARK.md

   - Check available wheels: https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md
 - For CPU-only, skip pytorch3d wheel and build from source
 - DINO model downloads automatically from torch.hub on first run
+- Random seed is set to 42 for reproducibility